-The face is broad due to a well developed beard, and marked with a dark reddish-fulvous stripe from the anterior edge of each eye backwards across the cheeks.
-Chest and belly are white with an indistinct line of demarcation on lower flanks and very faint buffy wash on lower throat.
-The limbs are white internally, and externally marked by at least two pronounced black elbow bar ‘bracelets’.
-The outsides of the hind limbs have from two to five dark, mostly brown-black half-rings (Weigel 1961).
+Its face is marked with a dark reddish-fulvous stripe from the anterior edge of each eye backwards across the cheeks.
+Its chest, belly and lower throat are lighter coloured.
+Its legs are white internally, and marked by at least two pronounced black elbow bars.
+The outsides of the hind limbs have two to five dark, mostly brown-black half-rings (Weigel 1961).

-The palms and soles are covered with a dense mat of fine, long (15–30 mm, Heptner and Sludskii 1972), dark-brown to black wavy hair, completely concealing the pads.
-The tail is half the body length, tipped with black and has a varying number of subterminal tail rings.
+Its palms and soles are covered with a dense mat of fine, 15–30 mm long dark-brown to black wavy hair, completely concealing the pads (Heptner & Sludskii 1972).
+Its tail is half the body length, has a few tail rings and a black tip.
 The baculum is very small, not exceeding 3 mm (Schauenberg 1974).

 Sand Cats become gradually larger from west to east, with the smallest subspecies F. m. margarita in Africa (Schauenberg 1974).
 Adults vary in head-to-body size from 39–47.9 cm with a 24.9–30 cm long tail and weigh about 2.0 kg.
 Males are larger and heavier than females (Sliwa 2013).